dan-leo/masters/thesis/v8/martinez.md

-As an aside, when forecasting time-series data it would be pragmatic to consider technical analysis, fundamental understanding and sentiment.
-Due to simplicity it can be considered safe to say that IoT shows exponential growth, and unless a technology disruption occurs which means we do not require connections or our devices, then there is undoubtedly an [uptrend](https://amarketresearchgazette.com/global-narrowband-iot-nb-iot-market-2019-2025-vodafone-china-unicom-china-telecom-att-etisalat-telstra-orange-telefonica-sk-telecom-deutsche-telekom/).
+In general when forecasting time-series data it would be pragmatic to consider technical analysis, fundamental understanding and sentiment, besides many other factors.
+At the very least, IoT shows great potential for exponential growth, and unless a technology disruption occurs which means we do not require connections or our devices, then there is undoubtedly an [uptrend](https://amarketresearchgazette.com/global-narrowband-iot-nb-iot-market-2019-2025-vodafone-china-unicom-china-telecom-att-etisalat-telstra-orange-telefonica-sk-telecom-deutsche-telekom/).
 As Gartner predicts, we should be in the plateau of productivity now, and this can be observed by looking at the current news regarding the technology.

 A few months before publishing, [AT&T announces](https://blog.nordicsemi.com/getconnected/att-launches-nb-iot-network-in-usa) nation-wide coverage of NB-IoT in the USA, alongside its existing LTE Cat-M coverage.
 Deutsche Telekom and Vodafone cover Europe (news?) and China enables millions more IoT devices [@china2019].